-Prerequisite: Completion of completion of Integrated Math 1 with a D or F, or Algebra 1 with a C. Length: One year/one credit
+Prerequisite: Completion of completion of Integrated Math 1 with a

+C, D or F.

 This course is a second year course after Integrated Math 1 designed for struggling math students.
 Students will learn about extending the number system, quadratic functions and modeling, expressions and equations, and applications of probability.
-Students will also review topics from Integrated 1 to help fill in mathematical gaps in their knowledge.
+Students will also review topics from Integrated 1 to help fill in gaps in their mathematical knowledge.